Judge approves sale of Residential Capital assets

-Nov 21 A U.S. bankruptcy court judge on Wednesday approved the sale of Residential Capital LLC's mortgage business to Ocwen Financial Corp and Walter Investment Management Corp, which agreed to pay $3 billion in an auction last month.
+A U.S. bankruptcy court judge on Wednesday approved the sale of Residential Capital LLC's mortgage business to Ocwen Financial Corp (OCN.N) and Walter Investment Management Corp (WAC.A), which agreed to pay $3 billion in an auction last month.

 ResCap, the mortgage subsidiary of auto lender Ally Financial, filed for bankruptcy in May in a bid to protect its parent from mortgage liabilities that threatened to swamp the company.
 Ally is 74 percent-owned by the U.S. government after a series of bailouts.